Nov 17, 2021

 Although bots are interesting to know about, you must have come across some technical terms that could have been confusing for you.
-Let's walk you through such 10 globally accepted terminologies about Chatbots and Voice Bots.

 Automated Speech Recognition (ASR) technology identifies the words users speak into microphones or other input devices and converts them into text.
 Voice bots are built on top of ASR modules and enable users to interact using voice.
 Sometimes, ASR is also referred to as STT (Speech-to-Text)

 As the name suggests, Text-to-Speech (TTS) technology takes text as input and converts it into speech.
 Voice bots leverage TTS modules to enable users to hear voice instead of reading text.

 Conversational AI is a set of technologies that enable bots to imitate humans while having conversations with users.
 Chatbots, Voice Bots, and virtual assistants are built on top of this technology.